Torsion pairs and 3-fold flops

 When \(X\) is smooth, the autoequivalences of the derived category are sometimes controlled by \textit{spherical objects}.
 In general they are not, so Hara--Wemyss \cite{haraSphericalObjectsDimensions2024} argue for the study of broader collections of objects which behave like the simples of an Abelian category, namely \textit{(semi)bricks}.
 The rich interplay between semibricks and t-structures has been a staple tool for representation theorists \cite{marksTorsionClassesWide2017, asaiSemibricks2020}, and Hara--Wemyss use this to study the null subcategory \(\mathcal{C}=\ker(\mathbf{R}\pi_\ast)\subseteq \Db X\) which is known to be the `finite-type' counterpart to \(\Dm X\), the latter exhibiting `affine' behaviour \cite{bridgelandStabilityConditionsKleinian2009,hiranoStabilityConditions3fold2023}.

-Hara--Wemyss show that a global classification of t-structures and bricks in \(\mathcal{C}\) is indeed possible, and the classification of spherical objects (when they exist) comes as a corollary.
-Up to well-understood mutation autoequivalences, the only t-structures are the finitely many hearts \(H_1,...,H_n\subset \mathcal{C}\) given by the homological minimal model programme \cite{wemyssFlopsClustersHomological2018}, and each is described as the module category of some finite dimensional algebra \(\Lambda_{i,\text{con}}\) \((i=1,...,n)\).
+Hara--Wemyss show that a global classification of hearts (of t-structures) and bricks in \(\mathcal{C}\) is indeed possible.
+The classification of spherical objects (when they exist) comes as a corollary.
+Up to well-understood mutation equivalences, the only hearts are the finitely subcategories \(H_1,...,H_n\subset \mathcal{C}\) given by the homological minimal model programme \cite{wemyssFlopsClustersHomological2018}, and each is described as the module category of some finite dimensional algebra \(\Lambda_{i,\text{con}}\) \((i=1,...,n)\).
 Further every brick in \(\mathcal{C}\) is the track of some simple \(\Lambda_{i,\text{con}}\)-module.